cemreefe/cemreefe.github.io/source/index.md

 ## About
-I'm Cemre, a computer engineering graduate with a passion for linguistics and language technology.
+I'm Cemre from Istanbul.
+Currently living in London, UK where I work as a computer engineer.

 I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.

 I have experience in Deep Learning and Machine Learning projects in academia and work professionally with a focus on Network Infrastructure and distributed systems.

 Currently, I'm working on developing networking solutions for Amazon Prime Video to handle millions of transactions with low latency and high availability.

-If you're interested in learning more about my past projects, please check out the [projects](projects/projects) tab.
+If you're interested in learning more about my fun projects, please check out the [blog](blog) tab.

 ## Hobbies
-When I'm not working, I enjoy immersing myself in new languages and cultures.
-Currently, I'm working on improving my French and Korean.
-I'm also passionate about photography, both digital and analog.
-I love being able to capture moments and tell stories through images.
+When I'm not working, I enjoy immersing myself in new languages.
+Currently, I'm working on improving my Korean.

+Another thing I like to engage in is photography, both digital and analog.
+I love being able to capture moments in the medium of images.
 Although I haven't been able to pursue this hobby as much as I'd like recently, I'm hoping to make more time for it soon.

+I like reading and consumin media about retro tech, digital and analog technology history, alternative internet protocols.

 ## Experience
 - Software Development Engineer at Amazon Prime Video (May 2022 - Present)